You Are What You Is (song): Meaning

 The lyrics, which essentially tell the listener to be themselves and embrace their culture, tell the stories of two young men, both of whom Zappa describes as "foolish".
 The first man is from a middle class family who has a great life, but he pretends to come from a culture of hardship and sings the blues to be manly.
-Then the song refers to him as even trying to eat like someone going through hardship.
-He begins to talk like the character Kingfish, from the radio show Amos and Andy, who was known for being a heavily stereotypical black character.
+He develops a taste for chitlins and begins to talk like the character Kingfish, from the radio show Amos and Andy, who was known for being a heavily stereotypical black character.
 These themes overall relate to Zappa's dislike of poseurs.
 The second young man "of the negro persuasion, devoted his life to become a caucasian".
 Like the first man, he changes his diet to fit in with the culture he is looking to join.
 It goes over the stereotype of African-Americans eating pork and collard greens.
 His story is a commentary on African-Americans who are not proud of their heritage and feel following the Caucasian culture would bring them more acceptance.
 Eventually the song goes into a frenzy of racial stereotyped one-liners including involving a loose story about working at the post office and referencing lyrics in the next song that serves as a segue until it transitions into the next song, "Mudd Club".

 Music video

-In 1984, Zappa released a music video.
+In 1981, Zappa released a music video.
 Although the film clip used advanced color graphics on normal dance and singing type footage, its circulation was restricted due to parts of it where an actor, who was made to look like Ronald Reagan, was sitting in what looked like an electric chair whilst applying hair pomade.
 It is also notable for being the only conventional music video that Zappa ever made.
 The lyrics also contain the sentence "I ain't no nigger no more", which likely also had an effect on its broadcast.
 The video was banned from ever being aired on MTV.
 This didn't prevent it from being featured on "Canoe", a 1993 episode of the American television show Beavis and Butt-Head, also aired on MTV (though the show abruptly switches to "The Animal Song" by The Europeans early on, then returns to Zappa for the tail end of "You Are What You Is", to which Butt-Head replies, "This is still on?
 That pisses me off!").